SchawnnDev/Pac-Man/README.md

 Note that all dependencies are downloaded and compiled during the build process, so there is no need to install anything on the system beforehand.

-## Requirements
+## Running the game

-To build and run the game, you will need:
+After building the game, you can run it using the executable file that was created.
+The name of the executable file may vary depending on your platform.
+For example:

-- CMake
+- Windows: `PacMan.exe`
-- A C++ 20 compiler
+- Linux: `./PacMan`

 ## Usage